Cluckerino/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap.sh`.

+In addition, the script allows for local settings to be stored in special files/directories.

+- **$HOME/.localrc**: This is an rc file that will be consumed by `zsh`/`bash` that contains local settings/variables.
+- **$HOME/.zshrc.d**: Create this directory for a more customized/origanized repo of local `zsh` settings.
+  - **$HOME/.zshrc.d/pre-\*.zsh**: These are consumed first when going through the `.zshrc.d` directory.
+Use this to configure zsh-specific local functions/variables before consuming the remaining `.zsh` scripts from this directory and the `.zsh` scripts from the repo.
+  - **$HOME/.zshrc.d/\*.zsh not beginning with pre-**: These local settings are loaded last.

 ## To install

 Run this: